tassa-yoniso-manasi-karoto/giita/README.md

         -re string
     	on the fly regular expression deletion.
 Uses Golang (Google RE2) format.
     	See https://github.com/google/re2/wiki/Syntax, https://regex101.com/
+        -samyok
-        -t	use raw text instead of HTML for the output file -version
+    	tweak and optimize default CSS for chanting in the Samyok style -t	use raw text instead of HTML for the output file -version
     	output version information and exit